GandhiCloudLab/envizi-api/readme.md

 The `meta` API option allows the user to get the list of reports available for data download via API for this user.

-The API report names retrieved here to be used with all other `report meta` and `data` API calls.
+The report names retrieved here to be used with all other `report meta` and `data` API calls.

 #### Sample URL